Form an LLC in Oklahoma yourself with our simple step-by-step guide. It’s free and easy!

 Head over to the Oklahoma Business Forms page and choose the right Certificate of Incorporation form.
 This certificate will need to be submitted through mail or using the Sec. of State’s Entity Filing System.
 It’s an official declarative document for the public record that discloses the basics of your new LLC including:

 LLC Filing Fee: $100

-An Employer Identification Number is required in Oklahoma for all businesses in the state.
-It is a 9-series identification number that enables the Internal Revenue Service to monitor your business activities.
+An EIN, or Employer Identification Number, is required in Oklahoma for all businesses in the state.
+It’s a federal 9-series identification number that enables the IRS to monitor your business activities.
 It’s like a social security number for businesses.
 You can also use it to open a business bank account and legally hire employees.

 There are several ways to obtain an EIN, but the most convenient (and FREE) way is to submit an online application through the IRS Website.